-(a) A new major road connection is in the Ballenger Creek East sector between MD 85 and the Monocacy River.
+(a) A new major road network is in the Ballenger Creek East sector between MD 85 and the Monocacy River.
 It extends the entire length of the sector, connecting to MD 85 south of Lime Kiln Road, weaving through industrial land as it heads north, and reconnecting with MD 85 just south of the MD 85/I-270 interchange.
 Connectivity to the bypass is enhanced by a network of secondary roads that feed into it.
-First, Arcadia Drive is extended to the north to connect with Executive Way and to the east past MD
+First, Arcadia Drive is extended to the north to connect with Executive Way and to the east past MD 355 through McKinney Circle to connect to the bypass (b).
+Wedgewood Boulevard is extended east, intersecting the bypass and connecting to Dudrow Park (c).
+Similarly, the eastern end of Executive Way is connected to the Bypass (d).